(From Ontario Curling Association)

 Brushers may only brush their own rock until it reaches the far tee line.
 After the tee line only one brusher may brush the rock.
 The other team's Skip may brush your rock after it reaches the far tee line because he or she is trying to brush it out of play.

 The area between the hogline and the rings at each end is called the Free Guard Zone.
-If a rock lands in this area it cannot be removed from play until the fourth rock of the end is thrown.
+If a rock lands in this area it cannot be removed from play until the sixth rock of the end is thrown.
 It can be moved within that area or moved into the house but if it is removed from play, it has to be returned to its original position.
-On the fourth rock, any rock can be removed from play.
+On the sixth rock, any rock can be removed from play.
 This rule makes the game more interesting and stops teams from just peeling the other teams rocks off for the whole game.